 Table of contents

-Starting at the beginning, the ISO27001 Clause 4.1 is a requirement of the ISO27001 standard and is about understanding your internal and external issues that could impact the information security management system.
+ISO 27001:2022 Clause 4.1 requires and organisation to understand the internal and external issues that could impact the information security management system.

 Internal and external issues is just another way of saying risks.